 What are microinflammations?
 They’re mild inflammations of the skin.
 They’re so mild, in fact, that even clinical testing won’t pick them up.
 But if we study skin tissue encountering microinflammations, we can detect the presence of inflammatory immune cells – in other words, the skin is responding to irritation with inflammation and thereby attempting to repair itself.
 If these skin cells are then subjected to further irritation, the skin can flip into a “true” inflammatory response.

 How are they related to scalp conditions?
-There’s growing evidence that microinflammations of the scalp are involved in most common scalp disorders.
+There’s growing evidence that microinflammations of the scalp are involved in most common scalp disorders – from thinning hair and dandruff, to scalp dryness, itchiness and sensitivity.

 Vinegars, natural oils, and even athlete’s foot spray are among the remedies that have been claimed to treat an itchy and dry scalp.
 But there is no evidence to support these remedies.